easybuilders/easybuild-tutorial/docs/hmns/README.md

 ## Example

+!!!
+Warning
+    **This example will not work when running the [prepared container image using Singularity](../practical_information/#using-singularity)**,
+    because the `/easybuild` directory is read-only in this case, and EasyBuild still requires write access to `/easybuild/software` even when generate module files outside of `/easybuild`.

 Now that we know more about hierarchical module naming schemes, let us see how EasyBuild can help us with generating a hierarchical module tree.